golemfactory/golem-docs/docs/creators/javascript/tutorials/parallel_processing.md

 !!! info

 Prerequisites:
-Install yagna daemon on your machine (see quickstart) Set the YAGNA_AUTOCONF_APPKEY environment variable to the value of `parallel-processing` Have docker installed
+Install and run yagna daemon on your machine (see quickstart) Have docker installed
 Initialize payment with yagna payment init --sender (Note: payment needs to be initialized after each launch of yagna service run)